-User authentication through Physical Assisted Pairing is a really unique function.
+User authentication through Physical Assisted Pairing is a unique function.
 Physical Assisted Pairing specifically ensures that there is a “secure link-key” between the headset and docking base unit, which Jabra explains as “closing the security gap in the last meter of organizations communication networks.”

-Essentially this is an authentication feature, ensuring that only the proper user can actually use the base or headset, so that it can’t be compromised by any random passer-by, unlike more standard IoT devices which can act as a gateway into your network.
+Essentially this is an authentication feature, ensuring that only the proper user can use the base or headset, so that it can’t be compromised by any random passer-by, unlike more standard IoT devices which can act as a gateway into your network.

 The 256-bit Encryption is a bit unique, as well.
-DECT devices generally have some basic security built in no matter way, with the standard being 64-bit Encryption.
-Bluetooth can be seen as a slight security upgrade, jumping to 128-bit encryption, but lacks the range and consistency of DECT.
+DECT devices generally have some basic security built-in, with the standard being 64-bit Encryption.
+The Bluetooth headset can be seen as a slight security upgrade, jumping to 128-bit encryption, but lacks the range and consistency of DECT.

 So what Jabra did was find the best of both worlds, and engineer their own DECT powered headset with built-in 256-bit encryption, while also managing to squeeze out an impressive range of 150 meters.
 Combine this with physical assisted pairing and other authentication factors, and you can begin to understand what makes the Engage 75 so secure.

 I was mainly impressed with the Jabra Engage 75.
 Now, it is worth noting again that we did not have a line-up of other headsets and devices to compare to.

 However, the Jabra has quite a bit going for it when compared on paper to other options.
 And while we have no had any direct competitors at the time of reviewing, we have had a chance to test out and handle multiple call center headsets, headphones and microphones over time to establish a reference point.